birdipa2/Python-Challenge/README.md

 Module 3 Assignment for Data BootCamp

 >This repository contains 2 folders for each Python assignment: ["PyBank" and "PyPoll"] and and 1 readme file: ["README.md"].
->Each of the 2 folders further contain 3 sub-folders namely: ["Analysis", "Resources" and "Output"] and the main script to run for each analysis i.e. main.py
+>Each of the 2 folders further contain 2 sub-folders namely: ["Analysis", and "Resources"] and the main script to run for each analysis i.e. main.py
+>The folder 'Resources' consist of the csv files used to input data into the script.
+>The folder 'Analysis' consist of the text files generated as output of the script.

 PART 1: Financial Analysis with Python
 >This Python script analyzes the financial records of a company using data from a CSV file and outputs the results to a text file.

 Requirements
->Python 3.x
+>Visual Studio Code

 Usage
->Download the budget_data.csv file to the 'Resources' Folder in the same directory as the Python script.
-Additionally, create a 'Output' Folder in the same directory as the Python script.
+>Open the 'Python-Challenge' folder in Visual Studio Code.
+>It will set the input and output paths for the given script.

 Running the script
->To run the script, navigate to the directory where the Python script is saved and enter the following command in the terminal or command prompt:
+>To run the script, navigate to and run the main.py file

-python main.py

->The script will print the analysis results to the console and save them to a text file named output.txt in a folder named output.
+>The script will print the analysis results to the console and save them to a text file named output.txt in a folder named 'Analysis'.

 Output
 >The script outputs the following analysis results to the console and the text file: